virajrathod/2019-dataviscourse-homework/hw6/readme.md

 * Two of the four columns should be a visual encoding.

 ## Part 4.
 Brushes
 You should be able to brush the grouped version and the separated version of the bubble plot.
 By brushing, you update what is seen in the table view.
-If you click on the bubble plot, the brushes should clear.
+If you click on the bubble plot, the brushes should clear.They should clear on toggling group by topic.
 For more information on brushes, see the d3 documentation on [brushes](https://github.com/d3/d3-brush).

 Here's how brushes should work: